The Humane Society of Pinellas employs experienced, professional and compassionate staff.

 Originally from Wisconsin, Amanda completed her first Veterinary Assistant program while living in Oviedo.
 Realizing her passion for both animals and the sunshine, she moved to Largo to attend SPC's Veterinary Technician Program and became a Certified Veterinary Technician.
 After dabbling in both private practice and sheltering, she always knew she belonged in shelter medicine to help her little area of this big planet we live on.
 Amanda currently resides in Largo, FL with her fur children: Ollie (Pointer mix), Mogwai, (a one eyed kitten), Mowgli (a two eyed kitten) and Bob (pictured).
 Aside from her love of animals, Amanda also loves dinosaurs, the color purple, and purple-colored dinosaurs.

-NANCY FIELDS, LEAD ADMISSIONS SPECIALIST
+giselle ford, LEAD ADMISSIONS SPECIALIST

 jennifer burdick, lead animal caretaker